Richard-NDC/OldRod/README.md

 This project is a fork of Old Rod.

-What's new:
+## What's new
-- Added auto detect KoiStream (it can also detect KoiStream of renamed/simple modded version)
+- Added automatic detection of KoiStream (including renamed or lightly modified versions)
-- Removed some restriction
+- Removed some restrictions
-- Added auto detect VMEntry (even when it has junk)
+- Added automatic detection of VMEntry (even with junk code)

-Note: it won't work with all cases
+> Note: This tool may not work in all cases.

 Project Old Rod is released under the GPLv3 license.